-Payors shall supply provider APM membership roster information on worksheet B1.
-Billing provider APM membership for all APM contracts defined as HCP-LAN categories (2A, 2B, 2C, 3A, 3B, 4A, 4B and 4C) for each provider group included in worksheets A1.
-Financial and A2.
-Financial - Episodes.
-The populations reported in this tab for each billing provider/APM combination should mirror those reported in worksheets A1.
-Financial and A2.
-Financial – Episodes.
-Payments should be attributed to the parent Billing Provider Organization for individual providers in APM contracts, not separately for each provider.
+Payors shall supply provider APM membership roster information on worksheet B. Billing Provider Membership for all APM contracts defined by the Expanded Framework and HCP-LAN categories (2A, 2B, 2C, 3A, 3B, 4A, 4B and 4C) for each provider group included in worksheet A.2 Financial.
+The populations reported in this worksheet for each billing provider/APM combination should mirror those reported in worksheet A.2 Financial.
+Payments should be attributed to the parent billing provider organization for individual providers in APM contracts, not separately for each provider.

 Reporting Year (Column A) – The year for which data is being reported.
-For this data collection cycle, the reporting year is 2022 or 2023.
+For 2025 data collection cycle, the reporting year is 2023 or 2024.

+Billing Provider Tax ID (Column B) – Employer Tax ID # of the billing provider (organization/entity) which entered into the APM arrangement with the payor.

+Practitioner/Supplier ID (Column C) – Payor-specific identifier for the billing provider (organization/entity) which entered into the APM arrangement with the payor.

+Billing Provider Organization Name (Column D) – The name of the billing provider (organization/entity) which entered into the APM arrangement with the payor.

-Encrypted Enrollee’s Identifier (Column B – E002 in APCD Eligibility File) - Enrollee’s unique identification number assigned by payor and encrypted.
-The unique ID for each person on this file should correspond to the same unique Enrollee ID used for all other files (Eligibility, Pharmacy Claims, Institutional Services, and Dental Services Files).
+Encrypted Enrollee’s Identifier (E002) (Column E) - Enrollee’s unique identification number assigned by payor and encrypted.
+The unique ID for each person on this file should correspond to the same unique Enrollee ID used for all other files (Eligibility, Pharmacy Claims, Institutional Services, and Dental Services Files) and is represented as the field E002 in APCD Eligibility File.

-Enrollee Year and Month of Birth (Column C – E004 in APCD Eligibility File) - Date of enrollee’s birth using 00 instead of day (i.e. CCYYMM00).
+Enrollee Year and Month of Birth (E004) (Column F) - Date of enrollee’s birth using 00 instead of day (i.e. CCYYMM00).
+This is represented as the field E004 in APCD Eligibility File.

-Enrollee Sex (Column D – E005 in APCD Eligibility File) – Sex of the enrollee.
+Enrollee Sex (E005) (Column G) Sex of the enrollee.
+This is represented as the field E005 in APCD Eligibility File.

-Billing Provider (Organization/Entity) Tax ID (Column E) – Employer Tax ID # of the billing provider (organization/entity) which entered into the APM arrangement with the payor.

-HCP-LAN Payment Category (Column F) – Use the drop-down menu to identify the appropriate APM HCP-LAN category (2A, 2B, 2C, 3A, 3B, 4A, 4B and 4C) for the members identified in Columns B, C and D in arrangements with the provider identified with Column E.

-As noted above, the attribution in this worksheet should mirror attribution in other worksheets.
-Payors shall attribute members on a hierarchical basis.
-Reporting shall occur in the category furthest along the continuum of clinical and financial risk for the provider organization.
+Payment Category (Column H) – This is the type of payment arrangement with the provider organization.
+These are distinct categories that define the type of payment arrangement.
+Payors must identify the payment category that is furthest along the continuum of clinical and financial risk in their contracts with a provider organization.
+Each Payment Category must have a corresponding Payment Subcategory.